 Busting Myths About Playboy Bunnies

-The death of Hugh Hefner last year was a footnote in history for many gambling fans, especially those who enjoy the much-loved Playboy slots game created by Microgaming.
+The death of Hugh Hefner last year was a footnote in history for many gambling fans, especially those who enjoy the much-loved Playboy slots game created by Apricot.
 It’s one of the few casino games to link to an iconic magazine and lifestyle brand, and its sexy stars celebrate a sexual revolution dating back to the fifties.

 But it’s a problematic history too.
 As much as Hefner can be credited for allowing women more sex-positive roles in an era that imposed hypocritical standards of virginity, it’s not like he was actively dismantling patriarchy or challenging the conservative stereotype: that woman can either be a good girl or a loose woman, with no options in between.